-Terms of the 2020 Stock Options Plan and Awards
+2020 Stock Options Plan

-If the 2020 Stock Options Plan is approved by stockholders at the Annual Meeting, the 2020 Stock Options will be granted on the date of the Annual Meeting.
-Each of the 2020 Stock Options will be granted with an exercise price equal to the fair market value of the common stock on the date of grant.
+The 2020 Stock Options Plan was approved by stockholders at the 2020 Annual Meeting of Stockholders and were granted on the date thereof.
+The 2020 Stock Options were granted with an exercise price equal to the fair market value of the common stock on the date of grant, or \$2.12.
+No shares remain available for future awards under the 2020 Stock Options Plan.
 The following sets forth the principal terms of, and constitutes, the 2020 Stock Options Plan.